Skip to content

 Rosetta MCP

-The MCP server is the consulting layer between IDEs and the knowledge base.
-It does not just proxy requests: it transforms, bundles, and contextualizes instructions so agents know how to do things right.
+The MCP server is the guiding layer between IDEs and the knowledge base.
+It exposes guardrails and common best practices, and provides a structured menu of available instructions; the coding agent selects what it needs, and Rosetta delivers only those — preventing context overload.
 Published on PyPI as ims-mcp.
 Built on FastMCP v3 (latest stable) with OAuthProxy for authentication and RAGFlow as the document engine backend.
 Speaks in VFS resource paths, adds context headers describing what information means and how to use it, and controls context size automatically.

 Transport options: